qe-installation-and-migration/agama-integration-test-webpack/README.md

 To use the TAP output format, use the `--test-reporter` Node.js option:

-    node --test-reporter=tap --test-timeout=60000 ./dist/test_root_password.cjs
+    node --test-reporter=tap ./dist/test_root_password.cjs

 Alternatively it is possible to implement [own test reporter]( https://www.nearform.com/insights/writing-a-node-js-test-reporter/).

+The test currently accepts several optional arguments, run `./dist/test_root_password.cjs --help`:

+    Usage: test_root_password [options]

+    Run a simple Agama integration test

+    Options:
+      -u, --url <url>            Agama server URL (default: "http://localhost") -p, --password <pwd>       Agama login password (default: "linux") -b, --browser <browser>    Browser used for running the test (choices:
+                                 "firefox", "chrome", "chromium", default:
+                                 "firefox")
+      -h, --headed               Run the browser in headed mode with UI (the default is headless mode)
+      -d, --delay <miliseconds>  Delay between the browser actions, useful in headed mode (default: 0)
+      --help                     display help for command

-The test currently accepts the options only via the environment variables.
-Full example for running the browser using English locale, using local Chrome browser in headed mode and connecting to a remote Agama instance:
+Full example for running the browser in the English locale, using local Chrome browser in headed mode and connecting to a remote Agama instance:

-    LC_ALL=en_US.UTF-8 AGAMA_BROWSER=chrome AGAMA_HEADLESS=false \
-    AGAMA_SERVER=https://agama.local node --test-timeout=60000 \
-    dist/test_root_password.cjs
+    LC_ALL=en_US.UTF-8 ./dist/test_root_password.cjs -h -b chrome -u https://agama.local

 ## Notes

-- It uses the Node.js built-in test framework and the runner instead of Mocha.js which needs a special test runner that cannot be bundled into the generated file by Webpack.
+- It uses the Node.js built-in test framework and the runner instead of Mocha.js (or any similar framework) which needs a special test runner that cannot be bundled into the generated file by Webpack.

 ## TODO

 - [x] Dump the HTML page and screenshot on test failure
 - [ ] Split the test into small reusable parts
-- [ ] Use the [commander.js](https://github.com/tj/commander.js) library and
-  implement a standard command line option parsing
+- [x] Use the [commander.js](https://github.com/tj/commander.js) library and implement a standard command line option parsing
 - [ ] Check why Puppeteer uses that `webpackIgnore` comments, is there a better way than patching the Puppeteer code?